-Figure 5 below
+Test Criteria

+The circuit in Figure 5 below shall be used with the Command Station (Test Harness) output voltages of ±7V, ±10V, and ±24V.
+The Power Station load current shall only be evaluated at ±10V.

 Driver/Receiver Interface

 The Driver/Receiver Interface type is characterized by the Command Station output connected to the Power Station input using a differential TIA/EIA-422 or TIA/EIA-485 driver/receiver pair.
 This interface also carries a ground signal which the differential signals shall be referenced to.